 The current pandemic has cleared his gig calendar, and the self-isolation has resulted in several projects: The "Quarantine Video Series," live-stream solo concerts, Media Music production, and mixing for his new album.
 He currently resides in Los Angeles, CA

 "Being blind is only a part of who we are ... it should never be something that defines us." jk

 Justin was diagnosed with exudative retinopathy, with knife-like folds enveloping the macula in both eyes, at 7 months of age.
 He received special services in physical and cognitive therapy at age 2 and learned literary Braille in 5th grade.
 After undergoing 13 surgeries between the ages of 5 and 11, he lost all vision.
 Two subsequent surgeries include the enucleation of his right eye at age 12, and his left eye at age 24.

 Aided by itinerant Vision & Vocational Rehab Services from the public school system, he learned "Orientation & Mobility" with the white cane and added music and math Braille while simultaneously taking AP courses in Physics, English & Music Theory.
 He graduated with a 4.2 GPA, and earned a Presidential academic scholarship to attend William Paterson University in New Jersey.

-In addition to these services, companies like Apple, who provides built-in screen readers & GPS on their phones, and Native Instruments/Komplete Kontrol & Avid Sibelius who are actively improving upon the accessibility of their music production and music composition software have enabled Justin to live, travel and work as independently as possible.
+In addition to these services & programs, companies like Apple (built-in screen readers & GPS on their phones), Native Instruments/Komplete Kontrol & Avid Sibelius (accessible music production & software) and Amazon (groceries & everything else) have enabled Justin to live, travel and work as independently, and enjoyably, as possible.